 Blood Sugar and Neuropathy in St. Louis MO

 Over the last 20 years, the people of St. Louis have become all to familiar with diabetes.
 Diabetes has become one of the most common disease process in the United States and the number of new cases continues to grow at staggering rates.
 In fact, recent estimates show that nearly 26% of the American population is currently suffering from the condition, making it the seventh leading cause of death.
 While the complications of diabetes range from eye problems to mental health issues, diabetic neuropathy has arisen as one of the most common and troublesome manifestations of the disease.
 Therefore, providing relief for people suffering from diabetic neuropathy has become a large priority.
 One of the most recent developments in treatment for this complication has been an aggressive approach to controlling blood glucose (sugar) levels, also known as enhanced glucose control.
 However, with any treatment there are often inherent side effects.
-This article has been designed by your doctors at Medical Weight Loss Centers, LLC to provide you with information regarding diabetes and this new treatment process.
+This article has been designed by your doctors at Med Weight and Wellness Center, LLC to provide you with information regarding diabetes and this new treatment process.

 The Difference Between Type 1 and Type 2 Diabetes?